itaisoudry/temporal-flow-web/README.md

   Visualize relationships between parent and child workflows as an interactive node graph, making it easy to explore deeply nested or complex workflows at a glance.

 - 🪄 **Seamless Exploration**
-  Hover and click on graph nodes to inspect workflow details such as execution status, timestamps, and input/output payloads—all without leaving the context of the graph.
+  Hover and click on graph nodes to inspect workflow details such as execution status, timestamps, and input/output payloads, all without leaving the context of the graph.

 - ⚡ **Workflow Operations**
   Manage workflows directly with actions like terminate, retry, and start as new.
 Perform batch operations on multiple workflows through the search interface.